 Perhaps one day the world will find out when exactly Nicole Kidman will have reached movie legend status.
 Or the difference between a Spanish and a Mexican/Caribbean transvestite.
 But will we ever come to know the appropriate label for Alexander the Great’s sexual orientation?

-To the best of our knowledge, there are no Joan Collins, Lauren Bacall, or Gael García Bernal quotes on the matter, but a group of Greek attorneys have been quite vocal about their opinion of U.S. filmmaker Oliver Stone’s $150 million epic Alexander, starring a blond, brazen, and seemingly bisexual Colin Farrell as the youthful Macedonian ruler (356 BCE – 323 BCE) who conquered most of the world known to the ancient Greeks.
+To the best of our knowledge, there are no Joan Collins, Lauren Bacall, or Gael García Bernal quotes on the matter, but a group of Greek attorneys have been quite vocal about their opinion of U.S. filmmaker Oliver Stone’s $150 million epic Alexander, starring a seemingly bisexual Colin Farrell as the youthful Macedonian ruler (356 BCE – 323 BCE) who conquered most of the world known to the ancient Greeks.